walkswiththebear/ConsecutiveSequences/README.md

 consecutive sequences.
 However, we also give some algorithms that demonstrate how the core algorithms can be employed to answer questions about consecutive sequences in general.

+## Mathematics
+The mathematical underpinnings of the algorithms, including correctness proofs, can be found in [this paper](http://walkswiththebear.github.io/ConsecutiveSequences/Paper/CountingPermutationsWithConsecutiveSequences.pdf).
+The Latex sources are in the subdirectory named Paper in this repository.

 ## Usage

 ### Installation